Mortgage

 FHA loans

 FHA loans are a good option for first-time homebuyers, as they accept down payments as low as 3.5% with minimum credit scores of 580.
-FHA lenders are able to offer such attractive rates and terms because each loan is insured by the Federal Housing Administration (FHA) to protect lenders from loss.
+FHA lenders are able to offer such attractive terms and rates on FHA loans because each loan is insured by the Federal Housing Administration (FHA) to protect lenders from loss.
 The FHA serves borrowers who may not qualify for conventional loans.

 VA loans